-Since the autumn of 2016, Philipp Demandt has been at the helm of not only the Städel and the Schirn Kunsthalle, but also the Liebieghaus Skulpturensammlung.
+Since the autumn of 2016, Philipp Demandt has been at the helm of not only the Städel, but also the Liebieghaus Skulpturensammlung.
 Born in Constance in 1971, Demandt is an art historian with a strong passion for sculpture.
 It’s no coincidence that a show on the forgotten Italian sculptor Rembrandt Bugatti was among the highlights under his tenure as director of the Alte Nationalgalerie in Berlin.

 What constitutes the special quality of the sculpture medium for you?